 Kombucha "tea" has been around for a very long time.
 Some say it originated in Japan but has been known to have history in Russia as well.

-My first encounter with a SCOBY was about 20 years ago in a most unusual way.
-At that time I did not know the name "Kombucha" or SCOBY — this was before it became popular.
-I was very interested in and studying herbology and medicinals so, a family friend (a very sweet elderly lady who has since passed away) gave me a "healing tea mushroom".
+My first encounter with a SCOBY (Symbiotic Colony of Bacteria and Yeast) was about 20 years ago, in a most unusual way.
+At that time, I did not know the name “kombucha” or “SCOBY” — this was before it became popular.
+I was very interested in and studying herbology and medicinals, so a family friend (a very sweet elderly lady who has since passed away) gave me a “healing tea mushroom.”
 She said the tea was for ailments.
-The SCOBY is still referred to as "mushroom" but is not a mushroom.
+The SCOBY is still referred to as a “mushroom,” but is not a mushroom.
 It is a combination of bacteria and yeast.
 She told me how to make the tea and how to feed the mushroom.

-There has been controversy as to whether or not Kombucha is "alcoholic".
-Well, any fermented product does break down to have a small amount of "alcohol".
-Kombucha purchased in markets are sold as "non-alcoholic" beverages but home-made can have a higher amount of alcohol.
-It's all about how long you allow your tea to "work" and if you do a second fermentation.
-Traditional Kombucha is made with black tea and sugar.
+There has been controversy as to whether or not kombucha is “alcoholic.”
+Well, any fermented product does break down to have a small amount of alcohol.
+Kombucha purchased in markets are often sold as “non-alcoholic” beverages, but homemade can have a higher amount of alcohol.
+It’s all about how long you allow your tea to “work” and whether you do a second fermentation.
+Traditional kombucha is made with black tea and sugar.

 Grow a Kombucha SCOBY from a Store-Bought Bottle